wlandau/targets-shiny/README.md

 #### Persistence

 As long as the app is administered properly, you can safely log out and log back in.
-Any running pipelines will still be running, and data from all your sessions will still be available.
+Any running pipelines will still be running, and data from all your projects will still be available.

 ## References